rcoutinho16/sap-nw-abap-trial-docker/README.md

+# Update 01/2023
+- Switched to Docker on Windows
+- First enable virtualization on BIOS
+- Install wsl
+- Install Docker Desktop

-# SAP NW ABAP Trial in Docker on OpenSUSE
+# SAP NW ABAP Trial in Docker on Windows

--   This guide outlines how to install the SAP NW ABAB Developer Trial 7.51+ using Docker on a OpenSUSE Leap 15.3 machine
+- This guide outlines how to install the SAP NW ABAB Developer Trial 7.51+ using Docker on a Windows 11 machine
--   I guess it should work on any other distros (since it runs on Docker)
+- It should work on Linux or Windows 10, but I haven't tested

 ### Credit to the following people for the steps and the docker file: